kmalawany/Egyptian_ID_detection/README.md

-# Egyption ID detection and segmentation
+# Egyptian ID detection and segmentation

 ### How to use